w3f/polkadot-wiki/docs/general/constants-variables.md

 To reserve an asset on the Polkadot Asset Hub you need a deposit of <RPC network="statemint" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> and <RPC network="statemint" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> for the asset metadata.

+#### Existential Deposit

+The minimum number of tokens to keep an account alive on the Polkadot Asset Hub is <RPC network="statemint" path="consts.balances.existentialDeposit" defaultValue={100000000} filter="humanReadable"/>.

 </TabItem>
 <TabItem value="ahk">

 #### Asset Deposit

 To reserve an asset on the Kusama Asset Hub you need a deposit of <RPC network="statemine" path="consts.assets.assetDeposit" defaultValue={100000000000} filter="humanReadable"/> and <RPC network="statemine" path="consts.assets.metadataDepositBase" defaultValue={668933304} filter="humanReadable"/> for the asset metadata.

+#### Existential Deposit

+The minimum number of tokens to keep an account alive on the Kusama Asset Hub is <RPC network="statemine" path="consts.balances.existentialDeposit" defaultValue={1000000000} filter="humanReadable"/>.

 </TabItem>